What Everyone Gets Wrong About Daylight Saving Time

 It’s technically Daylight Saving Time, not Savings

-According to the government, you don't pluralize "saving," though colloquially it is a widely accepted usage (see: the URL for this article, which has to be Daylight Savings Time because it is much more frequently searched, despite being incorrect).
-HQ players found this out the hard way on Thursday evening, when a majority of people were eliminated from the mobile live trivia game for picking the pluralized version as the correct answer.
+According to the government, you don’t pluralize “saving,” though colloquially it is a widely accepted usage (see: the URL for this article, which has to be Daylight Savings Time because it is much more frequently searched, despite being incorrect).
+HQ players (remember HQ?) found this out the hard way a few years back, when a majority of people were eliminated from the mobile live trivia game for picking the pluralized version as the correct answer.

 You’re probably writing time zones incorrectly